aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 To close the problem, some boundary conditions are needed on the sides of the rectangles.
 They can be of three different types: Dirichlet, Neumann or Robin.

 To solve the equation numerically, we first need to introduce a 2D grid to hold our unknowns.
-It is a set of grid points at which we evaluate all physical quantities.
+It is a set of grid points, at which we evaluate all physical quantities.
 For simplicity we work with a uniform gird and the coordinates of our grid points are therefore:

 $$
  (x_i, y_j) = (x_0, y_0) + (i \Delta x, j \Delta y), \; \; 0\leq i \leq nx - 1,\; 0\leq  j \leq ny - 1